Ready to start going through your stuff and understanding what items to get rid of when you declutter? You’re in the right place!…

 47. Paint for rooms that you have since redecorated a different colour

 48. Memorabilia that doesn’t hold the same value for you any longer

 49. Projects you have been meaning to get around to for years but haven’t

 50. Toys no longer played with

-(psst…. not wanting to declutter alone?, feeling overwhelmed?
+(By the way – do you want to get started on decluttering your own home but aren’t sure where to start?
 If some extra help from me would work for you, then I’m more than happy to give you that gentle nudge(!).
 Why don’t you join me in the 30 Day Clutter Blitz.
 I’ll send you an email each day with a really easy decluttering task to do – and you will tackle your home with ease!.
-Join over 1000 people now – learn more HERE)
+Join thousands of likeminded people right now – learn more HERE)

-Ready for a few more? – the last 51 are waiting for you to get started on the next page….
+Ready for a few more items to get rid of? – the last 51 are waiting for you to get started on the next page….